csb6/adac/README.md

 GNAT is part of GCC and is written in Ada, which causes bootstrapping issues when compiling GCC from source code.
-It means that a prebuilt binary of GNAT (built using earlier versions of GNAT, themselves built using a proprietary Ada compiler during GNAT's early development before GNAT became self-hosting) is necessary to build GNAT from source.
+It means that a prebuilt binary of GNAT (built using earlier versions of GNAT, themselves built using a proprietary Ada compiler during GNAT's early development) is necessary to build GNAT from source.

 ## Progress